 Included with the rifle is the following certificate:

-Each rifle manufactured by SAKO Ltd. is proof fired with two high pressure cartridges and inspected for safety according to C.I.P regulations.
+CERTIFICATION OF PROOF TEST AND ACCURACY Each rifle manufactured by SAKO Ltd. is proof fired with two high pressure cartridges and inspected for safety according to C.I.P regulations.

 After proof testing, this rifle has been test shot using SAKO Ltd. manufactured ammunition in order to verify the rifle’s accuracy and functionality.
 Upon leaving the factory, SAKO Ltd. guarantees this rifle to have a minimum performance of 1 MOA or better, at 100 meters with 5 cartridges.

-The linon head figure below is the inspection mark of the Finnish National Proof House for Firearms.
+The lion head figure below is the inspection mark of the Finnish National Proof House for Firearms.
 This mark verifies that the firearm has been tested according to CIP regulations and is safe to use.